JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20240806/WhatcomCountyMeasures20240806.md

 1.41 X $500,000 / 1,000 = $705

-But in each case, the homeowner of the example property would still actually owe $1200 on average each year for the next 20 years.
+But in each case, the homeowner of the example property would still actually owe $1200 on average each year for the next 20 years as the tables show.
 And that is the point.
 Future guesstimated rates should be prohibited from all district campaign materials.
 Citizens are not voting on future rates.
 They are voting on amounts in dollars.

 ___